-Title VII.
-Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e, et seq., prohibits an employer from discriminating in hiring, firing, or pay based on a person’s race, color, religion, sex, or national origin.
-It also prohibits sexual harassment.
-As the United States Supreme Court has stated, “It is... the purpose of Title VII to make persons whole for injuries suffered on account of unlawful employment discrimination...
-[W]here federally protected rights have been invaded, it has been the rule from the beginning that courts will be alert to adjust their remedies so as to grant the necessary relief."
+Title VII: Title VII of the Civil Rights Act of 1964, 42 USC § 2000e, et seq., prevents employers from discriminatory practices in the hiring, firing, or compensation of employees based on color, race, sex, or national origin, and it prohibits sexual harassment.
+In the words of the Supreme Court, "It is... the purpose of Title VII to make persons whole for injuries suffered on account of unlawful employment discrimination...
+[W]here federally protected rights have been invaded, it has been the rule from the beginning that courts will be alert to adjust their remedies to grant the necessary relief."
 Albemarle Paper Co. v.
-Moody, 422 U.S. 405, 418 (1975).
+Moody, 422 US 405, 418 (1975).

-Maryland FEPA.
-The Maryland Fair Employment Practices Act (“FEPA,” Maryland Code, § 20-601, et seq., State Government Article) provides protections concurrent to the statutes identified above, but also provides additional legal protections.
-Under FEPA, Maryland law prohibits employment discrimination based on sexual orientation, gender identity, or marital status.
+The Maryland Fair Employment Practices Act: The Maryland Fair Employment Practices Act (FEPA, Maryland Code, § 20-601, et seq., State Government Article) prohibits discrimination based on gender identity, marital status, or sexual orientation.

-If you have suffered what you believe is (or may be) unlawful employment-related discrimination and/or retaliation, please contact Mallon LLC — your civil rights attorneys — immediately for a no-cost evaluation of your legal rights and the claims you may have.
-Please note, many employment law claims have shorter time deadlines, by which an employee is required to file, to pursue a claim in Baltimore, MD, Prince George's County, MD, and throughout Maryland and Washington DC.
+If you have suffered what you believe is (or maybe) unlawful employment-related discrimination and retaliation, please get in touch with Mallon LLC — your civil rights attorneys — immediately for a no-cost evaluation of your legal rights and the claims you may have.
+Please note, many employment law claims have shorter time deadlines, by which an employee is required to file to pursue a claim in Baltimore, MD, Prince George's County, MD, and throughout Maryland and Washington DC.
 Acting promptly is essential to preserve your civil rights discrimination claims or discrimination lawsuit.